 Piazza: We will be using an online discussion forum called Piazza for this course, which you can access directly from Canvas.
-Piazza is where we will make all course announcements, assign homework and readings, post lecture slides, exam practice problems, and solutions throughout the semester.
-Piazza is also the best place to ask any question you have about course material or logistics.
+Piazza is where we will make course announcements and answer questions about course material and logistics.
 By asking your question and getting an answer on Piazza, you create a positive externality: other students benefit from your questions and you benefit from theirs.
 The instructor and RIs will actively moderate Piazza both to answer questions and approve (or correct) answers written by your fellow-students.
 As an incentive, I will award "free points" worth 5% of your grade for making active use of the forum.
 See "Participation" below for more details.